WPIRoboticsProjects/GRIP/README.md

 ### Running Locally

-Simply run `bundle exec jekyll serve` and you'll have a local server with the site running.
+Simply run `bundle exec jekyll serve --baseurl ''` and you'll have a local server with the site running at `localhost:4000`.
-Your changes will automatically trigger a page reload so your browser will always have the current code.
+Your changes will automatically rebuild the project so whenever you reload the page.

 ### Adding Dependencies